MindscapeHQ/serilog-sinks-raygun/README.md

 `default: Tags`

 This allows you to specify a key in the properties collection that contains a list of tags to include on crash reports.
-Note that these will be included in addition to any global tags (describe above).
+Note that these will be included in addition to any global tags [described above](#tags).
 If you set a list of tags in the properties collection multiple times (e.g. at different logging scopes) then only the latest list of tags will be used.

 ```csharp
 Log.ForContext("CustomTagsProperty", new[] {"tag1", "tag2"}).Error(new Exception("random error"), "other information");